Article: Opening the Doors to the Self – Spirit Involvement

 However, the phenomenon of vastly divergent “personalities” or behaviors contained within one physical body is not a new concept.
 It has been described and understood in different ways in healing communities throughout time and throughout different parts of the world.
 We have seen how multiplicity manifests in our different experiences of ourselves at different ages within one time frame.

 One of the ways multiplicity has been most commonly understood is by shamanic practitioners who view the phenomenon as a type of soul loss or spirit possession.
 One of the essential aspects of shamanic healing across all cultures is the shaman’s journey in search of these lost soul parts.
-The shaman seeks help in getting the spirit or soul part to move to where it will best serve his patient.
+The shaman seeks help in getting the spirit or soul part to move to where it will best serve their patient.
 Michael Harner, in The Way of the Shaman, reports that it has been understood in almost all pre-industrial societies that a person’s physical illness or erratic behavior often has its roots in loss of an essential part of oneself.
 The illness can sometimes be aggravated by the subsequent use of that lost life energy by non-corporal spirits.
 This loss can be compounded by the fact that trauma, which is often the triggering event for soul loss, can also allow the entry of spirits into a person’s psychic space.
 This can then play havoc with the individual’s mental and physical health.
 It is generally recognized that soul loss takes place due to some kind of mental, physical, or spiritual trauma.
 It is the shaman’s duty to find the lost soul parts and restore them to the individual.
-He then performs the specific type of healing, such as depossession or extraction, which will supplant the occupying spirits that might be present.
+The shaman then performs the specific type of healing, such as depossession or extraction, which will supplant the occupying spirits that might be present.

 This idea seems preposterous to the typical Western mind.
 Some anthropologists reporting on the healing powers of shamans in pre-industrial societies have described the ceremonies associated with the restoration of soul and depossession of spirits as a child’s game.
 Some of them describe these rituals in terms that give the impression that the participants in such rituals take part in a silly mass delusion.
 In any case, these phenomena have always been associated with things religious or spiritual from the Western point of view.
 Until recently, they have found no place of observation from within the realm of science or medicine from which Western schools of psychology and psychiatry have grown.